syncfusion-content/maui-docs/MAUI/Calendar/date-navigation.md

 {% endhighlight %}
 {% endtabs %}

-## Navigation to Adjacent Months Using Leading/Trailing Dates
+## Navigating Adjacent Months with Leading and Trailing Dates
-You can navigate to the next or previous month by tapping on the leading or trailing dates within the Calendar control.
-When you tap on a leading date, the calendar will navigate to the previous month, tapping on a trailing date will navigate to the next month.
-In `SfCalendar`, this functionality can be enabled or disabled by modifying the [NavigateToAdjacentMonth]() property.
+You can navigate to the next or previous month in the Calendar control by tapping on the leading or trailing dates.
+Tapping on a leading date moves the calendar to the previous month, while tapping on a trailing date moves it to the next month.
+In `SfCalendar`, this functionality can be enabled or disabled using the [NavigateToAdjacentMonth]() property.

 The following code shows the Navigation by using `NavigateToAdjacentMonth` property.